Wyko/netcrawl/README.md

 * Multiple ways to auto-detect system type of newly discovered devices
 * Works with Nmap to allow for discovery of both neighboring and seperated devices
 * Securely stores credentials using [keyring](https://pypi.python.org/pypi/keyring) and [cryptography](https://cryptography.io)
+* Can use multiple credentials in case the first fails
 * Stores device inventory using a PostgreSQL database
 * Offers a single device scan to quickly get data on one device
+* Concurrently runs multiple subprocesses to quickly scan devices
+* Multiple `netcrawl` top-level processes can run concurrently to scan different network segments (do not use `-c` while doing this), or to run an Nmap scan and inventory hosts as they are discovered.

 ## Usage